Ministry of Defence (Austria)

 The Federal Ministry of Defence (Bundesministerium für Landesverteidigung, sometimes shortened to BMLV or Verteidigungsministerium) of Austria is the ministry in charge of all matters relating to military affairs, especially the Austrian Armed Forces.
 It is Austria's ministry of defence.
 Its current minister is Klaudia Tanner.

 Authority

-The minister is head of all the ministry's subordinate authorities and is the Supreme Military Commander of the Austrian Armed Forces.
-For certain acts, such as deployment of more than 5,000 men of the militia or reserve, the Minister for Defense's authorization is bound to the President of Austria, since in these cases the constitutional command of the army takes precedence.
+The minister is head of all the ministry's subordinate authorities and is the supreme military commander of the Austrian Armed Forces.
+For certain acts, such as deployment of more than 5,000 men of the militia or reserve, the minister for defence's authorization is bound to the president of Austria, since in these cases the constitutional command of the army takes precedence.

 Responsibilities

 Specifically, the Ministry is responsible for matters regarding: